Employment Compliance And Consulting

 - Manhattan Paid Family Leave: The Manhattan Paid Family Leave program (NYPFL) allows employees to take paid family leave in order to care for their loved ones while still protecting their economic interests.

-- Manhattan State Unemployment Insurance: Provides income benefits in the case of a disabling on-the-job injury or illness.
+- New York State Unemployment Insurance: Provides income benefits in the case of a disabling on-the-job injury or illness.

 - Statutory Disability: Provides income benefits in the case of a disabling off-the-job injury or illness.